Get your FREE months when you start today * Terms apply

 Table of contents

-In simple terms, payroll taxes are the taxes employers and employees pay to the federal, state, and local government agencies on wages, such as tips and salaries.
+Payroll taxes are the taxes employers and employees pay to the federal, state, and local government agencies on wages, such as tips and salaries.

-What are Payroll Taxes?
+What are payroll taxes?

 Whenever you run payroll, you're responsible for paying certain taxes to both federal and state government agencies.
 These payroll taxes include Social Security and Medicare (known as FICA), federal unemployment (FUTA), state unemployment (SUI), and local taxes, each with different rates and requirements.